Sainte-Mère-Église: The Little Town with a Big Place in WWII History

 Make It Part of Your Normandy Journey

-For travelers tracing WWII history, Sainte-Mère-Église is a story you step inside.
+For travelers tracing WWII history and the Easy Company, Sainte-Mère-Église is a story you step inside.
 The fire, the steeple, the crossroads: they’re reminders that history often turns on the smallest of towns.
+One parachute caught on one steeple on one night.
+And 80 years later, people still stand in that square and look up.

 📥 Download my Normandy Highlights Mini-Guide for itineraries, tips, and the stories that bring the region to life.
-Or let me design a Normandy trip that balances powerful history with the beauty and culture that make this region unforgettable.
+Or reach out directly to start building a Normandy trip that balances powerful history with the culture and calm that make the region unforgettable.
+The consultation is complimentary.
+The itinerary will be yours.

 Comments